Explore Our Facilities!

 The Rec Hall is used by ELEEC staff as indoor teaching space for our educational programs.

-Still under renovation, the Day Lodge building contains a kitchen, dining area, washroom, and fireplace lounge in a more intimate setting.
-Smaller groups of 10-12 people may occasionally be accommodated here, to alleviate congestion in the main Pavilion.
+The Day Lodge building contains a kitchen, dining area, washroom, and lounge in a more intimate setting.
+Smaller groups of 10-12 people may occasionally be accommodated here, to allow us to concurrently host two small groups at Elbow Lake.